brian-cook/CZGAME_U/Documentation/Technical/Architecture/CoreGameLoop.md

 - **Implementation Status**: 20% Complete
   - ⚠️ Additional enemy types (in progress)
+    - ⚠️ Swift enemies (in progress)
+    - ⚠️ Tank enemies (in progress)
+    - ❌ Ranged enemies (not started)
+  - ⚠️ Spawn system refinement (in progress)
+    - ⚠️ Wave Management implementation (in progress)
-  - ❌ Spawn system refinement (not started)
+    - ❌ Difficulty scaling (not started)
   - ⚠️ Wave management with pooling (in progress)
   - ❌ Difficulty scaling (not started)
   - ❌ Advanced AI zone awareness (not started)